Don’t Just Succeed. Thrive with Flexible Matching

 Do you have a Student Loan Payment plan document that our company could review?

 Yes.
 You may also want to provide it to employees.
 This will help them fully understand how their distribution might affect their employer match contributions between Retirement Plans and student loan debt repayments.
 There are different tax consequences for each.

 If our Retirement Plan is a safe harbor plan, what is the impact of also offering Employee Choice?

 Thrive will not affect your Retirement Plan or its qualification as a safe harbor plan.
 Any employee contributions directed to the Retirement Plan will have a company match, in accordance with your Retirement Plan documents.
 If you offer Thrive and there are company match dollars available for student loan repayment, they will be deposited accordingly.

-This information was developed as a general guide to educate plan sponsors, but is not intended as authoritative guidance or tax or legal advice.
+This information was developed as a general guide to educate plan sponsors but is not intended as authoritative guidance or tax or legal advice.
 Each plan has unique requirements, and you should consult your attorney or tax advisor for guidance on a specific situation.
-In no way does advisor assure that, by using this information provided, plan sponsor will be in compliance with ESIRA regulations.
+In no way does the advisor assure that, by using this information provided, the plan sponsor will be in compliance with ESIRA regulations.

 Thrive products and services offered by FOCUS4Financial are separate and unrelated to Commonwealth.